mollie/api-documentation/source/payments/point-of-sale.rst

 Point-of-sale payments
 ======================
+.. note:: Point of Sale is currently in beta.
+If you are interested in offering Point of Sale payments, please see `this page <https://www.mollie.com/products/payments-terminal>`_ for more information on our product offering.
+Once there, you can register your interest to be kept up-to-date.

 With Mollie you can accept in-person card payments next to your online payments, neatly unifying both your online and in-person presence.